rhafer/opencloud/services/web/README.md

 ### Loading Applications

-Web applications are loaded, if added in the Infinite Scale source code, at build-time from `<opencloud_repo>/services/web/assets/apps`.
+Web applications are loaded, if added in the OpenCloud source code, at build-time from `<opencloud_repo>/services/web/assets/apps`.
 This cannot be manipulated at runtime.

 Additionally, the administrator can provide custom applications by storing them in the path defined by the environment variable `WEB_ASSET_APPS_PATH`.

-This environment variable defaults to the Infinite Scale base data directory `$OC_BASE_DATA_PATH/web/assets/apps`, but can be redefined with any path set manually.
+This environment variable defaults to the OpenCloud base data directory `$OC_BASE_DATA_PATH/web/assets/apps`, but can be redefined with any path set manually.

 The final list of available applications is composed of the built-in and the custom applications provided by the administrator via `WEB_ASSET_APPS_PATH`.

-For example, if Infinite Scale contains a built-in extension named `image-viewer-dfx` and the administrator provides a custom application named `image-viewer-obj` via the `WEB_ASSET_APPS_PATH` directory, the user will be able to access both applications from the WebUI.
+For example, if OpenCloud contains a built-in extension named `image-viewer-dfx` and the administrator provides a custom application named `image-viewer-obj` via the `WEB_ASSET_APPS_PATH` directory, the user will be able to access both applications from the WebUI.

 ### Application Structure